Escuela Oficial de Idiomas: History

 The first school opened in Madrid in 1911 under the name Escuela Central de Idiomas, which from the outset included English, French, and German in its curriculum.
 In the 1911 enrollment appear the names of several notable people including Maria de Maeztu Whitney, Claudio Sánchez-Albornoz and Carmen de Burgos.
 The study of the Spanish language for foreigners and the teaching of Moroccan Arabic were introduced the following year.
 Soon afterwards Italian, Portuguese and Esperanto were added.

 This first school was located in a ducal property owned by the Countess of Medina and Torres, No. 3 in Cuesta de Santo Domingo street.
 The then-Ministry of Public Instruction paid the Countess six thousand pesetas for rent, which corresponds to approximately 20,000 Euros in early 21st century spending power.

 Although the school had roughly equal numbers of male and female students in its earliest years, after about 1918, the number of women enrolled began to consistently exceed that of men.
 It is also noteworthy there were no examination standards until the end of the fourth year.

 During the dictatorship of Primo de Rivera the school was attached to the Complutense University of Madrid, and during the civil war, classes were suspended.
 In 1957, the introduction of Russian language courses into the school took place.
 The Russian teacher at that time recounted that during the first years, there would usually be a secret policeman present in her classes, who left about a month after starting the course.

 The new regime of enseñanza libre was introduced in 1960, meaning that students no longer had to start with the beginner's class, but were rather given the opportunity to prove their pre-existing knowledge in order to immediately access classes of a higher competence level.
 This measure contributed to further growth in student numbers, with the number of teachers being more than doubled in 1964.

 Due to the high demand, three new schools in Barcelona, Valencia and Bilbao were created in September 1964.
 They respectively were opened from 1966 to 1971.
-These schools were all called Escuelas Oficiales de Idiomas, marking the birth date of the nation-wide EOI network.
+These schools were all called Escuelas Oficiales de Idiomas, marking the birth date of the nationwide EOI network.